Note: All entries (if

 Sound

-engineer: Glyn Johns (‘True Blue’) at Olympic Sound Studios, London and
+engineers: Glyn Johns (‘True Blue’) at Olympic Sound Studios, London

-(all other tracks) at Morgan Sound Studios, Willesden, London.
-Recorded
+Bobak (all other tracks) at Morgan Sound Studios, Willesden, London.

-- True Blue (RW/Rod Stewart) -genuine Faces line-up
+- True Blue (RW/Rod Stewart) -genuine Faces line-up, plus the sound of

 - Lost Paraguayos (RW/Rod Stewart) -with unidentified brass-section